bertreb/pimatic-dummies/README.md

 This plugin creates dummy devices to use within Pimatic.
 Dummy device are mostly used for user interaction via the gui and rule based actions.
 Dummy devices do not directly control a device.

-The plugin supports 2 devices; DummyLedLight and DummyLightRGBW
+The plugin supports 3 devices; DummyLedLight, DummyLightRGBW and DummyThermostat

 DummyLedLight
 ----